-4f: Printing
+3e: Printing

-- Chromebooks and Google Apps which complement them are designed to decrease or eliminate the need to print. - Students must receive permission from a staff member prior to printing. - Printing from Chromebooks will be limited to black and white.
+- Chromebooks and the Google Apps which complement them are designed to decrease or eliminate the need to print. - Printing from Chromebooks will be limited to black and white.

-5. MANAGING and SAVING YOUR DIGITAL WORK WITH A CHROMEBOOK
+4. MANAGING and SAVING YOUR DIGITAL WORK WITH A CHROMEBOOK

-- Google Apps is a suite of products (Docs, Presentations, Drawings, Spreadsheets, Forms) that lets you create different kinds of online documents, work on them in real time with other people, and store your documents and your other files. - All items will be stored online via Google Drive. - All documents created with SDOJ accounts or 3rd party vendors may be subject to inspection by the school at any time.
+- Google Apps is a suite of products (Docs, Presentations, Drawings, Spreadsheets, and Forms) that lets you create different kinds of online documents, work on them in real time with other people, and store your documents and your other files. - All items will be stored online via Google Drive. - All documents created with SDoJ accounts or 3rd party vendors may be subject to inspection by the school at any time.

-6. OPERATING SYSTEM ON YOUR CHROMEBOOK
+5. OPERATING SYSTEM ON YOUR CHROMEBOOK

-6a: Updating your Chromebook
+5a: Updating your Chromebook